fbergama/i3-themer/README.md

 This project is a fork from the original <a href="https://github.com/unix121/i3wm-themer">i3wm-themer</a> from
 @unix121.
 The biggest difference between the two forks is that in mine the code was completely rewritten in BASH.

+Also in this fork the dunst notification manager will be colorized too.
 </ul>